 As a business owner, you need to understand how to market yourself even if you hate sales.
 And while sales and marketing might leave you feeling nauseous, there are some things you can do to improve.
-Here are our top tips for learning how to market yourself even if you hate sales.
+Here are our top tips for learning how to market yourself and your business even if you hate sales.

 Figure out where your audience spends their time